DominicHart/react-editable-photo-grid/README.md

-updateSelectedPhotos | Void | A method to update the selectedPhotos prop changes | Number | Tracks when changes have been made (the editable part) increaseChanges | Void | A method to update the changes prop imageUrlPrefix | String | A string that represents the url prefix for each photo image src attribute.
+updateSelectedPhotos | Void | A method to update the selectedPhotos prop changes | Number | Tracks when changes have been made (the editable part) increaseChanges | Void | A method to update the changes prop imageSrcPrefix | String | A string that represents the url prefix for each photo image src attribute.
 The photo 'id' property is appended to this string to generate the source.

 ## How to Use